developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 ![img](../../images/OndeviceConfig/On-device_config_02.png)

-###Activating your start page
+###Activating the start page
-**To activate your EB app's start page, enter the URL in the Value field of the StartPage parameter**, as highlighted above, but **do not apply the changes yet**.
+**To activate an EB app's start page, enter the URL in the Value field of the StartPage parameter**, as highlighted above, but **do not apply the changes yet**.
 Applying changes immediately will cause the new start page to be displayed next time EB is launched and will remove access to the Settings panel.

-**WARNING: Free-form text fields such as 'username' and 'password' can accept alpha-numeric characters only.
+**WARNING: Free-form text fields such as "username" and "password" can accept alpha-numeric characters only.
 Entering non-text characters (< > \ / " ') in these fields (except in a URL field) will corrupt the Config.xml file**.

-If on-device access to runtime settings is desired after you've set your start page (for example, to experiment with various settings before deployment), set the SettingsButtonEnabled parameter to 'Enable' (as below).
+If on-device access to runtime settings is desired after setting up the start page (for example, to experiment with various settings before deployment), set the SettingsButtonEnabled parameter to "Enable" (as below).
 This will cause a Settings button to appear in the UI at all times.
 Passwords also can be set here, if desired.

 ![img](../../images/OndeviceConfig/On-device_config_03.png)

-Press 'Apply' to update the Config.xml file with the new settings.
+Press "Apply" to update the Config.xml file with the new settings.
 A screen like the one below will be displayed.
 Restart the app to activate the changes.

 ![img](../../images/OndeviceConfig/On-device_config_04.png)